UZziell/v2ray-haproxy-docker/README.md

     * **docker-compose** Download the binary (compatible with the installed docker engine in previous step) [Install Docker Compose](https://docs.docker.com/compose/install/)

-        Note: If installed docker via snap, docker-compose is also installed with it.
+*NOTE: If installed docker via snap, docker-compose is also installed with it.

 ## Terminology